“Nothing cures insomnia

 Herbs that Help

 Throughout time and cultures there have been several all-natural remedies created based on herbs known to help induce a restorative sleep.
+A common remedy has always been an herbal tea blend — one designed specifically with herbs that produce a sedative effect.

 Herbs such as: